You can go directly to specific sections of this article using these links:

 For example, no matter how well trained and mildly tempered a dog may be, if you stand on his paw long enough and with enough intensity, he may bite you.
 The same is true with pain: If you stay in it long enough, your thoughts, beliefs and behavior can be negatively (and dramatically) affected.

-If your marriage is unhealthy, your walk with God may be as well.
+If your marriage is unhealthy and in trouble, your walk with God may be as well.
 It is difficult to have one right and the other wrong.
 The way we perceive and treat each other affects how we perceive and respond to our heavenly Father.